Richard Swanson received his Ph.D. in Electrical ...more ›

 Raghu Belur has 15 years of experience in engineering and engineering management.
 He started his career at the Indian Institute of Science where he worked on a team developing an alternative energy gasification system.
 He was an early engineer at Cerent where he was responsible for the development of the optical 2.5Gig interface for the Cerent-454 ADM.
 Cerent was subsequently acquired by Cisco for $7 Billion.
 At Cisco, Raghu was managing the team developing the 10Gig interface products for the ONS-15454.
 He co-founded Enphase Energy Inc. with Mr. Fornage in March of 2006.
 Raghu has a MSEE from Texas A&M University.

-Mr. John Berdner is the General Manager, North America ...more ›
+John Berdner is the Director of Worldwide Standards for ...more ›

 Executive Vice President, Operations and Engineering,